 These from Levi’s work really well for me for all those reasons, with the added bonus that they are nice and nipped in at the waist, and I need a bit of help in that area, too.
 Plus, as is always the case with Levi’s, they are a really flattering shape on the bum.
 I really like wearing a print under my dungarees, but I find that shirts are a little more flattering on my figure than jersey tops.
-This one from COS, for example, is ideal as it is fitted on the waist, and gives the dungarees a bit more of a polished edge than a simple T-shirt.
+This one, for example, is ideal as it is fitted on the waist, and gives the dungarees a bit more of a polished edge than a simple T-shirt.

 Shoes-wise, it gets less difficult; so long as you’ve got the proportions right on the dungarees, ideally with your ankles showing, anything goes.
 I’ve teamed mine with a pair of Chelsea boots, but as the summer creeps closer I’ll progress to trainers, and later Birkenstocks.
 I’d even team my black pair with a pair of fancy flats for an alternative evening outfit.

 As usual, I’d love to hear your thoughts!
 Do you steer clear of dungarees because you’re keen to avoid looking like Dexys Midnight Runners circa Come On Eileen?
 Did you only wear them when you were pregnant?
 OR…Do you have any favourite brands for dungarees?
 How do you wear yours?
 Leave comments below!